-The second level of review involves a written appeal of the decision reached by PacificSource at the First Level of Review.
+The second level of review involves a written appeal of the decision reached by PacificSource at the first level.
 When a member or authorized representative finds the earlier decision unacceptable, they have the right to appeal.
 To do so, the member or authorized representative must submit a written statement requesting PacificSource to review and reverse their decision.
-PacificSource will fully and impartially investigate the appeal, including any aspects of clinical care which may be involved, and will provide the member or the member or the member's authorized representative with a written determination concluding the appeal.
+PacificSource will fully and impartially investigate the appeal, including any aspects of clinical care which may be involved, and will provide the member or the member's authorized representative with a written determination concluding the appeal.